SIN AND SIN-OFFERING

 W.J.Y.
 February 13th, 1915.
 The above article appeared in 'The Christadelphian' March 1915 pages 106/107.

 NOTE: The "modern" variety of "clean flesh" is far more subtle than the older version rebutted above (as indicated elsewhere in the following words - "Earlier forms of this heresy have been largely rejected, and current errorists favor the above book, because it uses all the abilities of the serpent mind to deceive.
 Its current proponents do not perceive that their adoption of its serpentine reasoning signals the final victory of error in their midst" - 'resolution').
 Many current errorists will generally verbally accept the correct translations set forth in the articles on this page, but will still persist in denying that the designation of 'sin' ('hamartia') to our condemned "sinful flesh" endorses the truth of the Sacrifice of Christ set forth in page 1.
 And thus they deny that even though He did not sin, Jesus Christ needed salvation through sacrifice and resurrection in common with those whom He came to save.
 The errorists pay lip-service to "a representative offering", but by their denial of the above essential truth, in actual fact they deny it.
-In doing so, they destroy the efficacy of the Sacrifice of Christ.
+In doing so, they destroy the efficacy of the Sacrifice of Christ, both for themselves and also for those who follow them.
 Do not be ensnared in this disaster, because such a heresy cannot save anyone who adopts it - & concerning the subtilty of error & its consequences link to 'proverbs'- pages 2 & 3.